paalwilliams/goodreads-amazon-puppeteer-/README.md

 Once you hit enter, the application will select a random book from that genre, find the listing on Amazon, add it to your cart, and display the checkout page.

-If you are not logged in, it will prompt you to sign in to amazon before you can view the checkout page.
+If you are not logged in, Amazon will prompt you to sign in before you can view the checkout page.

 ### Notes
 It may take a while for the initial run to start up.